HL7/davinci-deqm/source/pages/vte1.md

 |ProcedureRequest|QI Core ProcedureRequest Profile|[QI Core ProcedureRequest (STU3)]|[QI Core ProcedureRequest (R4)]|

-## Graph of VTE Resources
+## Graph of VTE-1 Resources

-Resource graph diagrams that meets a situation in the VTE measure are listed below.
+In this section we list resource graph diagrams for 7 clinical scenarios that meet the VTE-1 measure.

 ### Option 1: Measure Report Using MedicationAdministration
 {:.no_toc}